9.2 Halogenation Reaction of Alkanes

 The net reaction for halogenation seems straightforward, but the mechanism is more complicated though, as it goes through multiple steps, including initiation, propagation and termination.

 We will take the example of the mono-chlorination of methane for the discussion of reaction mechanisms.

 CH4 + Cl2 → CH3Cl + HCl

-Mechanism for mono-chlorination of methane:
+Mechanism for the mono-chlorination of methane:

-Initiation: Production of radical
+Initiation: Production of radicals

 The chain reaction will not continue forever though, because of the termination steps.

 When two radicals in the reaction mixture meet with each other, they combine to form a stable molecule.
 The combination of radicals lead to decreasing the number of radicals available to propagate the reaction, and the reaction slows and stops eventually, so the combination process is called the termination step.
 A few examples of termination are given above, and other combinations are possible as well.

 The propagation steps are the core steps in halogenation.
 The energy level diagram helps to provide further understanding of the propagation process.